 Plastic Bag Ban

-South Australia lead the nation with the single use lightweight plastic bag phase out.
-Soft plastic shopping bags were phased out between 1 January and 3 May 2009.
-From 4 May 2009 single use lightweight plastic bags were banned across South Australia.
+South Australia leads the nation with the single use lightweight plastic bag phase out.
+Soft plastic shopping bags were phased out during 2009.

 Plastic Codes and Recycling